imouzon/imouzon.github.io/stat105.md

 share: true
 ---

-# Welcome to Spring 2016 STAT 105: Introduction to Statistical Engineering
+# STAT 105: Introduction to Statistical Engineering
+# Spring 2016

 This is the course Welcome to the course page for Fall 2015 STAT 105 section B.